Gregus1998/aurr/README.md

 - Upload Files
 - Download Files
 - Cloudify (Upload and produce a download URL)
-- Case Running (Setup to automate the process of running remote jobs.
+- Case Running and tasks (Setup to automate the process of running remote jobs.
 One line to run em all)

 ## Nameing and important stuff: